You Want to be a Doctor?

 Do you have a student or are you a student with aspirations to be a Doctor of Medicine?
-With all the talk about health care issues and challenges, our basic western system of allopathic medicine continues to frustrate both the patient and care giver.
+With all the talk about health care issues and challenges, our basic western system of Allopathic medicine continues to frustrate both the patient and care giver.
+My strong suggestion to aspiring doctors and nurses is to read this well written book before entering a field that is getting more purblind in understanding true wellness and based on scientific methods that have proven to be inadequate when it comes to curing …much less preventing disease.

 My philosophy of placing more emphasis on prevention rather than treatment is making more sense as costs become more unmanageable.
 It is all about the “ounce of prevention is worth more than a pound of cure.”
 Particularly when the “cure” is simply designed to manage the symptoms with questionable drugs and not address the real cause of disease.
 Now, with Codex Alimentarius, it will be illegal for a physician to practice proven alternative therapies to heal the body and/or prevent the disease in the first place.